djyde/fullstack-nextjs-in-action/content/_index.md

 The most important part of this book is the `Real world examples`.
 You can learn how to apply these techniques in a real word application, how they will help you write your application more quickly.
 The sections before `Real world examples` is only for highlighting some usage of these libraries that you should know before diving into the real world examples.

+## Is it a free book?

+Yes!
+It's free.
+But I think it's worth $5.
+If this book is helpful for you, you could make a $5 one-time donation on my [GitHub sponsor](https://github.com/sponsors/djyde) 💖 or tweet about this book.

 Finnaly, English is not my first language.
 If you find anywhere I didn't express clearly, please mention me at Twitter ([@randyloop](https://twitter.com/randyloop)).